Blaisorblade/pdbp.github.io/index.md

 ## **About me**

 I worked as a
- - mathematician (research and education)
+ - mathematician (research and education),
- - programmer (research, education and consultancy)
+ - programmer (research, education and consultancy).

 I am retired now.

 I am having fun with my wife Maritza
-  - cycling with our race bicycles (climbing mountains, ...)
+  - cycling with our race bicycles (climbing mountains, ...),
-  - gardening in our green house (lettuce, cauliflower, tomato, bell pepper, ...)
+  - gardening in our green house (lettuce, cauliflower, tomato, bell pepper, ...).

 Below is a link to picture, taken by a friend, of me and my wife, cycling in the French Alps.